Back To Top

 Plenty of storage space is on offering via the six separate pockets, highlighted the valuables pocket in which Titleist have included a small and subtle divider to keep your house and car keys separate from your phone and avoid potential scrapes or damage on your mobile - a really clever addition in my opinion.
 There's also plenty of room for a jacket or an extra layer in the large side pocket as well as ample storage space in the golf balls, tees and other accessories in the big ball pocket on the front of the bag.

 The look is a classy yet non-controversial one, in line with most Titleist bags we've seen over the years.
-The only critique we have is the price - at £230 it's on the higher end of things and there doesn't feel like a lot of bag for that price, especially when compared to other options on the market.
+The only critique we have is the price - it's on the higher end of things and there doesn't feel like a lot of bag for that price, especially when compared to other options on the market.

-Best hybrid bag
+Best storage stand bag

 Big Max Dri Lite Hybrid Prime Stand Bag review